 At the end of the day, the owner’s personal preference might override all of the other variables, but that doesn’t mean it’s the best decision.
 All four variables above should be considered before making a purchase.

-Alongside the decisions above, there are generally four styles of toilet partition.
-They are:
+Alongside the decisions above, there are generally four styles of toilet partitions used in restaurants and bars.
+They are as follows:

 There are structural conditions that apply to each of these styles, so it’s best to figure out which of these your building can take in.